-Number of bedrooms Minimum number of off-road spaces
+Number of bedrooms Iumber of bedroomsMinimum number of off-road spaces

 One One

-Тwo Two
+Two Тwo

 Three + Three

 These standards may be relaxed if:

 - Strict adherence is incompatible with the local character. - The type of housing being proposed (such as terraced) makes it physically impossible.